amanangira/harvest-cli-utility/README.md

 # Show monthly summary
 h list -m

+# Show yearly summary
+h list -y
 ```

 Flags:
 - `-d, --date string`: Date in YYYY-MM-DD format (default: today)
 - `-m, --monthly`: Show monthly summary
 - `-w, --weekly`: Show weekly summary
+- `-y, --yearly`: Show yearly summary (based on year_start_date in config)

 **Enhanced Output:**

 The list command now provides detailed task-based aggregation for all views:
 - Daily view: Shows individual time entries followed by a task summary with percentages
 - Weekly view: Shows project/task breakdown followed by a task-only summary across all projects
-- Monthly view: Shows project/task breakdown followed by a task-only summary across all projects
+- Monthly view: Shows capacity utilization metrics, billable vs. non-billable hours, project/task breakdown with billable status, and a task-only summary across all projects

-This makes it easy to see how your time is distributed across different tasks, regardless of which projects they belong to.
+- Yearly view: Shows capacity utilization metrics, billable vs. non-billable hours, project/task breakdown with billable status, and a task-only summary across all projects for the entire year

+The yearly view respects the `year_start_date` configuration option (format: "MM-DD") which lets you define when your year starts.
+If not specified, it defaults to January 1st (01-01).

+Monthly and yearly views now include capacity utilization metrics based on the `monthly_capacity_hours` setting (defaults to 160 hours) and billable hours calculated using the `billable_task_ids` list in your configuration.

 #### Check Configuration